-177. The Venice Commission welcomes the efforts currently being made in Iceland to consolidate and improve the country's constitutional order, based on the principles of democracy, the rule of law and the protection of fundamental rights and in line the international instruments that are binding for Iceland, as well as the country's historical cultural, legal and constitutional traditions.

-178. The authorities' firm willingness to provide Iceland, following the recent economic and financial crisis, with sound, modern and democratic legal and institutional foundations for the Icelandic people to build a more just society and more adequately benefit from the common heritage, is to be commended.
+- 176. The Venice Commission welcomes the efforts currently being made in Iceland to consolidate and improve the country's constitutional order, based on the principles of democracy, the rule of law and the protection of fundamental rights and in line the international instruments that are binding for Iceland, as well as the country's historical cultural, legal and constitutional traditions. - 177.
+The authorities' firm willingness to provide Iceland, following the recent economic and financial crisis, with sound, modern and democratic legal and institutional foundations for the Icelandic people to build a more just society and more adequately benefit from the common heritage, is to be commended.
 The Commission also welcomes the effort to provide increased transparency and clarity as to the functioning of institutions in the provisions of the Bill for a new Constitution.
-The special attention paid to the active involvement of citizens in the constitutional process, including by using the modern communication technologies, has attracted much interest and enthusiasm domestically and internationally.

-179. In spite of these commendable developments and the overwhelming consensus as to the need to find commonly accepted legal and institutional solutions to the challenges highlighted by the economic crisis, there are different views in Iceland as to the actual need and appropriateness for a new Constitution.
+The special attention paid to the active involvement of citizens in the constitutional process, including by using the modern communication technologies, has attracted much interest and enthusiasm domestically and internationally. - 178.
+In spite of these commendable developments, there are different views in Iceland as to the actual need and appropriateness for a new Constitution.
 The manner in which the constitutional process was conducted has also been the subject of debate.
 It is not the task of the Venice Commission to formulate conclusions on such aspects.
 The Commission has however noted that there is a risk that, if adopted, the Bill does not reach the consensus needed for it to be confirmed by the next parliament.

-&lt;sup>30 See Venice Commission, Report on Constitutional Amendment, CDL-AD(2010)001
+30 See Venice Commission, Report on Constitutional Amendment, CDL-AD(2010)001.

-&lt;sup>31 See CDL-AD(2009)024 §136; CDL-AD(2004)044, Interim Opinion on Constitutional reforms in the Republic of Armenia, §§ 69-70.
+31 See CDL-AD(2009)024 §136; CDL-AD(2004)044, Interim Opinion on Constitutional reforms in the Republic of Armenia, §§ 69-70.

-&lt;sup>32 CDL-AD(2010)001, §38
+32 CDL-AD(2010)001, §38.